 Pomade and Texturizing Spray

 Need a bit of a cheat sheet?
-Print this guide out, and keep it by your hair arsenal, or pin it and save for later to amplify your style.
+Feel free to print this guide and put by your hair arsenal.